Rosslyn, Virginia: Civil War and early development

 The Alexandria Canal, which connected Alexandria with Georgetown's Chesapeake and Ohio Canal via the Aqueduct Bridge completed in 1843, ran through present-day Rosslyn along the Potomac River.
 The Rosslyn area's location at the foot of the bridge rendered it a strategically important bridgehead during the Civil War, which was crossed by Major Wood and his unit in May 1861 as a part of the Union army's occupation of Alexandria County.
 Several forts, including Fort Corcoran, Fort Bennett, and Fort Haggarty, were constructed near the Aqueduct Bridge as a part of the Union's Arlington Line of defenses.
 The bridge itself was drained during the course of the war and used as a roadway for troops and supplies.
 Additionally, Analostan Island was the site of the Union's Camp Greene, where the 1st U.S. Colored Infantry Regiment were first mustered in May 1863; after troops left the camp in April 1864, the installation served as a contraband camp for hundreds of formerly enslaved refugees from the South.
 The area was first designated as "Rosslyn", after the Ross's farm, in an 1865 map of the Union's defenses of Washington.

+1888 map of Rosslyn by T.H.
+Sypherd & Co.
+The Rosslyn farm is visible in the middle of the street grid.